DefGuard/docs/features/wireguard/create-your-vpn-network/README.md

 By default (if no group is chosen) **all users will have access to this location.**

 By defining a group, assigning users to that group and then choosing this group(s) you can restrict access to VPN Locations.

+Users in groups marked as **admin group** always have their devices assigned to every VPN location.
 {% endhint %}

 ### Multi-Factor Authentication for a Location